Skip to the main content

 • Physician (doctor of medicine or osteopathy)

-• Qualified non-physician practitioner (NPP) (physician assistant [PA], nurse practitioner [NP], or certified clinical nurse specialist [CCNS])
+• Qualified non-physician practitioner (physician assistant, nurse practitioner, or certified clinical nurse specialist)

-When you provide an IPPE and a significant, separately identifiable, medically necessary Evaluation and Management (E/M) service, we may pay for the additional service.
-Report the additional CPT code (99202–99205 and 99211–99215) with modifier –25.
+When you provide an IPPE and a significant, separately identifiable, medically necessary evaluation and management (E/M) service, we may pay for the additional service.
+Report the additional CPT code (99202–99205, 99211–99215) with modifier 25.
 That portion of the visit must be medically necessary and reasonable to treat the patient’s illness or injury or to improve the functioning of a malformed body part.

 Annual Wellness Visit Health Risk Assessment

-The Annual Wellness Visit (AWV) includes a Health Risk Assessment (HRA).
-See the HRA minimum elements summary below.
-A Framework for Patient-Centered Health Risk Assessments booklet has more information, including a sample HRA.
+The annual wellness visit (AWV) includes a health risk assessment (HRA).
+View the HRA minimum elements summary below.
+A Framework for Patient-Centered Health Risk Assessments has more information, including a sample HRA.

 • Get patient self-reported information

-• You or the patient can update the HRA before or during the AWV; it shouldn’t take more than 20 minutes
+• You or the patient can update the HRA before or during the AWV

-• Consider the best way to communicate with underserved populations, people with limited English proficiency, health literacy needs, and people with disabilities
+• Consider the best way to communicate with underserved populations, people who speak different languages, people with varying health literacy, and people with disabilities

 • At a minimum, collect this information: